Janortop5/laravel-example-app-deployed-using-ansible---ansible-bash-script-mysql-letsencrypt/README.md

 ```
 • public_key
 ```
-variables that can be defined in deploy_vars.yml:
+other variables that can be defined in deploy_vars.yml:
 ```
-- http_port - http_conf - http_path - http_owner - domain
+• http_port • http_conf • http_path • http_owner • domain
-- timezone - repo link - mysql_db - mysql_user - mysql_password
+• timezone • repo link • mysql_db
 ```
-variables that can be defined in setup_vars.yml:
+other variables that can be defined in setup_vars.yml:
 ```
-- new_user - new_user_shell - new_user_group - public_key
+• new_user • new_user_shell • new_user_group
 ```

 ### Setup